 Commonwealth funding for this National Partnership is $550 million over five years.
 Of this funding, $50 million is allocated to professional development and support to enable principals to better manage their schools and achieve improved student results.

-Individual States and Territories have implemented a range of initiatives including the establishment of Centres of Excellence, expanding traditional pathways into teaching, trialling rewarding excellence with pay and piloting programs that enhance school-based decision-making.
+Individual States and Territories have implemented a range of initiatives, including the establishment of centres of excellence, expanding traditional pathways into teaching, trialling rewarding excellence with pay and piloting programs that enhance school-based decision-making.

 Australian Institute for Teaching and School Leadership

-In September 2009 MCEECDYA agreed to establish the Australian Institute for Teaching and School Leadership
+The Australian Institute for Teaching and School Leadership

 National Professional Standards for Teachers